 Caffeine is the same no matter the source.
 Your body reacts to caffeine differently depending on related compounds found in the beverage.
 The major modifier for tea drinkers is the presence of L-theanine.
 This amazing amino acid has a relaxing effect brought about by increased alpha-brain-wave frequency, long associated with a relaxed but alert state of consciousness.
 That is why tea has been used for centuries in meditation.

 Which tea should I drink if I want a lot of caffeine?

 Black teas from the Assam region of India are consistently high in caffeine, as is matcha, the powdered tea used in the Japanese tea ceremony.

 What should I drink if I cannot tolerate caffeine?

 If your doctor is asking you to cut caffeine completely out of your diet, you should switch to a fruit infusion or an herbal such as chamomile, peppermint, rooibos, or tulsi.
 Remember, caffeine cannot be present in herbals unless the herbals are blended with tea leaves.
 Read the ingredient list if in doubt.

-Bruce Richardson’s newest book is The Book of Tea from Benjamin Press.
+Contributing Editor Bruce Richardson is owner of Benjamin Press and Elmwood Inn Fine Teas.
 Read his blog at theteamaestro.blogspot.com.